Where can I find information about Pacific navigation?

 Tips: These resources have been selected from reliable national and international sources to inspire and support inquiry.

 DigitalNZ is a search site that focuses on New Zealand history and brings together results from lots of different websites.
-It’s an easy way of searching online resources from New Zealand libraries, museums, universities and government sites all at once, and has lots of primary sources.
 The results are grouped by the type of information, like images, videos, newspapers, articles and research papers.

-- We suggest you use search words like ‘Polynesian navigators’, ‘Captain Cook’ and ‘Abel Tasman’ to find information related to this topic.
+- We suggest you use search words like ‘Pacific navigation’, ‘Captain Cook’ and ‘Abel Tasman’ to find information related to this topic.

-- This database is good source of primary sources such as images of tools used, maps or stories of navigation in the Pacific Ocean.
+- This database is a good source of primary sources such as images of tools and maps used, or stories of navigation in the Pacific Ocean.

 Tips: This website is reliable as it is run by the National Library of New Zealand.

 NZ On Screen showcases NZ television, videos and web series.
-It is a reliable source of screen heritage.
+It is a reliable source of New Zealand history, culture and society.

 - The search terms ‘Pacific navigation’ brings up videos such as Kupe – Voyaging by the Stars and Tagata Pasifika – Hine Moana: A Journey Home.